radapdal/process/webdevelopmentworkflow.md

 ## Development

-After the Sprint Meeting, and the iteration issues are approved and ready for work, the sprint can now start on its intended start date.
+After the Sprint Meeting, and the iteration issues are approved and ready for work, the sprint can now start building.

 ### Daily Meeting